Under-fire UK PM Truss Fails To Calm Markets With Growth Pledge - UrduPoint

 "I'm determined to get Britain moving, to get us through the tempest and put us on a stronger footing as a nation," she added, mentioning the word "growth" 27 times during the speech.

-The failure to flesh out her economic plan failed to calm the jittery markets, however, and the pound slid 2.01 percent against the Dollar, falling to as low as $1.1241.
+But her failure to flesh out her economic plan did not calm the jittery markets, and the pound slid 2.01 percent against the Dollar, falling to as low as $1.1241.
+Early Thursday it traded at 1.1336.

 - Protest - Despite only being leader for exactly a month, Truss's calamitous start, with a 10-day hiatus because of the death of Queen Elizabeth II, has already seen her fighting to keep her job.